John Bryant-Meisner: German Formula Three Championship

 2012 saw Bryant-Meisner make his debut in Formula 3, as he signed a deal to race with Swedish outfit Performance Racing in the 2012 German Formula Three season.
 He scored his maiden podium in the opening round at Zandvoort by finishing third.
 In May, he crashed his car by hitting a concrete wall during testing.
 He fractured his vertebrae in his spine and was out for seven months, missing the rest of the season.

 He returned in the 2013 German Formula Three season still racing for Performance Racing.
 In the first round, he made successful comeback and convincingly gained his first ever Formula 3 win at Oschersleben.
 He also won the second race of the second round at Spa.

 British Formula 3 Championship

 In 2013, he raced in the British Formula 3 also for Performance Racing as a guest driver.
 He won two races in the opening round at Silverstone.

 FIA European Formula 3 Championship

 In 2013, he participated in the 2013 FIA European Formula 3 Championship season last two races, racing for Fortec Motorsport.
 He managed to score two points by the end of the season.

+GP3 Series

+Bryant-Meisner competed in two rounds of the 2014 GP3 Series with Trident, replacing Roman de Beer.
+He did not score in any of the four races, with a best finish of seventeenth.